 How to find Axolotls in Minecraft

-These mobs are found in the new Lush Cave biome.
+These mobs are found in the new Lush Cave biome, part of the upcoming Minecraft Caves and Cliffs update.
 You can locate a Lush cave by looking out for a new Acacia tree and then digging along its roots until you find one of the vibrant caverns.
 Axolotls come in five varieties, with the bluish purple one being a rare variety.
 They also come in pink, blue, orange, and brown.

 You can also breed Axolotls by feeding them tropical fish.
 You can breed one variety of Axolotl with a different one, but there are currently no unique colour combinations.
 We also don’t know if the order in which you feed the Axolotls affects the type of the baby Axolotl.